BetterThanTomorrow/calva/docs/readthedocs/source/debugger.md

 ### Setting Breakpoints with `#break`

 You can insert a breakpoint manually into any code by placing a `#break` in front of the form where you want execution to pause, and then evaluating the top level form with `ctrl+alt+c space`.
 When you evaluate a call to this code the VS Code debugger will start, the cursor will move to right after the form that's preceded by `#break`, and the line will be highlighted so show execution is paused there.

-Code will be executed up to and including the form preceding the cursor.
+Note: Code will be executed up to and including the form preceding the cursor.

 ![Setting a breakpoint with #break](_static/images/debugger/break.png)